-The 2N Mobile Key - intercom communication is always encrypted.
+The 2N Mobile Key - device communication is always encrypted.
 2N Mobile Key cannot authenticate a user without knowing the encryption key.
-The primary encryption key is automatically generated upon the intercom first launch and can be re-generated manually any time later.
+The primary encryption key is automatically generated upon the device first launch and can be re-generated manually any time later.
 Together with AuthID, the primary encryption key is transmitted to the mobile device for pairing.

-You can export/import the encryption keys and location identifier to other intercoms.
-Intercoms with identical location names and encryption keys form so-called locations.
+You can export/import the encryption keys and location identifier to other devices.
+The 2N devices with identical location names and encryption keys form so-called locations.
 In one location, a mobile device is paired just once and identifies itself with one unique Auth ID (i.e. a user AuthID can be copied from one intercom to another within a location).